Connect with Shonaka

 I believe in the power education has to change the trajectory of a person’s life.
 As a first-generation college student and law school graduate, I have experienced first-hand how education can break the poverty cycle in families.
 I do this work because all kids, no matter their background, should have access to great teachers which can lead them to great success in life.”

-Vice President for District-Wide Opportunity Culture Implementation
+Senior Vice President, Opportunity Culture Design and Implementation

 Example projects: Ms. Ellison’s recent work includes leading Opportunity Culture design and implementation in North Carolina’s Edgecombe County Public Schools, Guilford County Schools, and Vance County Schools.
 She has also co-authored publications, including Identity and Charter School Leadership: Profiles of Leaders of Color, The Project L.I.F.T.
 Story: Early Lessons from a Public-Private Education Turnaround Initiative, and Boosting Idaho Rural Students’ College Prospects by Expanding Access to Great Teaching.